TaktikalPublic/docs/docs/api/include-the-signing-page.md

 ## Iframe events

 The iframe will send events up to the parent via [postMessage][postMessage].
+The events can bee used to know what's happening inside the iframe.

+### sucsess events
 The events are:
 - `document_signed` this event is send after a document is signed, if it's not the last document
 - `signing_completed` this event is send when the last document is signed.